 Environmental Risks Air Quality

 Polluted / Industrial Areas

-Accessibility Roads
+Roads

-Public Transport
+Accessibility Public Transport

 Viability Economic viability

-Assessment Conclusions Site is suitable Y
+Assessment Site is suitable Υ

-Site is available Y
+Conclusions Site is available Υ

 Site is achievable Υ

 Conclusions The landowners responded to the Call for Sites letter included in Appendix B making the site, as shown on the 'Site Plan' above, available for 100 homes (50% affordable) on a net developable area of 2.8ha, with access via the Salisbury Road scheme which is already under construction, plus green space for informal recreation and ecological habitats.
 The landowner was contacted, as set out in Appendix B, seeking

-clarification of the developable area, con provision of a sketch scheme.
-The subm
+clarification of the developable area, confirmation of access and the provision of a sketch scheme.
+The submission below was provided.